felixbuenemann/sidekiq-dejavu/README.md

 Interval can be specified in seconds or as a cron expression, including vixie cron syntax.

+If a job fails or takes longer than an interval it will be retried at the next interval.
+In most cases you should set jour jobs to `retry: false` to keep Sidekiq's retries from competing with the scheduled jobs.

 ## Contributing

 1. Fork it ( https://github.com/felixbuenemann/sidekiq-dejavu/fork )